dhupee/zettabyte-test/README.md

 # zettabyte-test

-My Submission for technical test of Zettabyte
+My Submission for the technical test of Zettabyte